python/cpython/Doc/reference/simple_stmts.rst

 * blank lines, and
 * other future statements.

-The only feature that can be enabled using the future statement is ``annotations`` (see :pep:`563`).
+The only feature that requires using the future statement is ``annotations`` (see :pep:`563`).

 All historical features enabled by the future statement are still recognized